-Complainant must timely file a written statement of the actions complained of and describes the remedies he/she is seeking with the Dean of Students.
-A matter could also be referred to this process by the College President or his/her designee.
-Once a written grievance is filed or referred, the Dean of Students or designee will determine whether or not the situation states a grievable offense.
+Complainant must timely file a written statement of the actions complained of and describes the remedies they are seeking during the formal grievance process.
+A matter could also be referred to this process by the College President or designee.
+Once a written grievance is filed or referred, the appropriate PCC employee supervising the area will determine whether or not the situation states a grievable offense.
 The matter will be closed if the situation is determined not grievable and the Complainant will be notified of the reasons.

-If the matter is determined to be grievable, the Dean of Students will request a meeting (hearing) with both the complainant and respondent.
+If the matter is determined to be grievable, the appropriate PCC employee supervising the area will request a meeting (hearing) with both the complainant and respondent.
 Both parties will be given the opportunity to discuss the allegations of the grievance and may offer any documentation, witnesses, or other materials in support of the complaint.

 During this hearing, neither party may have a representative, including attorneys or law students (legal counsel).
 The only exception to this rule is if there is civil or criminal action(s) pending specifically related to this grievance, both parties may be represented by legal counsel during these proceedings.
 Under those limited exceptions, the legal counsel's role shall be advisory only.
-The party represented by legal counsel must notify the Dean of Students forty-eight (48) hours in advance of any scheduled meeting so that the Dean of Students can notify the other party.
+The party represented by legal counsel must notify the appropriate PCC employee supervising the area forty-eight (48) hours in advance of any scheduled meeting so that the appropriate PCC employee supervising the area can notify the other party.
 These procedures are entirely administrative in nature and are not considered legal proceedings.